Rana (genus)

 These true frogs are usually largish species characterized by their slim waists and wrinkled skin; many have thin ridges running along their backs, but they generally lack "warts" as in typical toads.
 They are excellent jumpers due to their long, slender legs.
 The typical webbing found on their hind feet allows for easy movement through water.
 Coloration is mostly greens and browns above, with darker and yellowish spots.

-Distribution and habitat
+Behavior

 Many frogs in this genus breed in early spring, although subtropical and tropical species may breed throughout the year.
 Males of most of the species are known to call, but a few species are thought to be voiceless.
 Females lay eggs in rafts or large, globular clusters, and can produce up to 20,000 at one time.

 Diet

 Rana species feed mainly on insects and invertebrates, but swallow anything they can fit into their mouths, including small vertebrates.
 Among their predators are egrets, crocodiles, and snakes.